Classes & Workshops

-Working from a live model students will receive instruction on achieving a likeness and creating the illusion of depth.
+Working from a live model, students will receive instruction on achieving a likeness and creating the illusion of depth.
 This full day workshop will start with an oil painting demonstration in the morning and allow participants to work from the model with one-on-one instructor guidance in the afternoon.
 All mediums and all skill levels welcome.
 Students are encouraged to bring whichever supplies they feel most comfortable working with.
 Registration fee includes the modeling fee.

-$85 for members / $95 for not-yet-members
+Saturday, February 1: 10am – 4pm $85 for members / $95 for non-members

-$35 for members / $45 for not-yet-members
+Sunday, February 2: 1pm – 4pm $35 for members / $45 for not-yet-members

 with Jennifer Duke Anstey

-$20 for members / $25 for not-yet-members
+$30 for members / $35 for non-members

 PRINTING ON FABRIC: SURFACE DESIGN ON SCARVES & TOTE BAGS